oremnirv/oremnirv.github.io/_posts/2021-11-18-Replacing-r-squared.md

 $$R^{2} = 1 - \dfrac{\min\limits_{\sigma^{2}} -\ell(y_1, \dots, y_m|M1)}{\min\limits_{\rho^{2}} -\ell(y_1, \dots, y_m|M2)}$$

 , and if you model your problem with a fixed variance, then $R^2$ is just another way to communicate the likelihood ratio.
-However, if you use a model with non fixed variance, for example $y_t$ ∼ Normal(f(t), $σ(t)^2$), evaluating it with $R^2$ will completely ignore the fact that you have a non fixed variance.
+However, if you use a model with non fixed variance, for example $y_t \sim  \operatorname{Normal}(f(t), σ(t)^2)$, evaluating it with $R^2$ will completely ignore the fact that you have a non fixed variance.
 An example of such a model is Gaussian Process.
 Instead, **you can just use the likelihood of your model, rather than just plugging the values into the $R^2$ formula**.